junxit/us-congress-bills-111/metadata.md

 - 2009-11-04 — Placed on the Union Calendar, Calendar No. 187.
 - 2009-11-04 — Reported (Amended) by the Committee on Energy and Commerce.
 H. Rept.
 111-328.
 - 2009-11-04 — Reported (Amended) by the Committee on Energy and Commerce.
 H. Rept.
 111-328.
+- 2009-11-05 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2009-11-05 — Considered as unfinished business. (consideration: CR H12426-12427)
+- 2009-11-05 — Considered under suspension of the rules. (consideration: CR H12401-12406)
+- 2009-11-05 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+3276.
+- 2009-11-05 — Motion to reconsider laid on the table Agreed to without objection.
+- 2009-11-05 — Mr. Markey (MA) moved to suspend the rules and pass the bill, as amended.
+- 2009-11-05 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 400 - 17 (Roll no. 863). (text: CR H12401-12403)
+- 2009-11-05 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 400 - 17 (Roll no. 863).(text: CR H12401-12403)